-From the village to the north east Ravensthorpe Reservoir is a prominent feature of the local landscape.
+To the north east of the village Ravensthorpe Reservoir is a prominent feature of the local landscape.
 The road to Guilsborough crosses the reservoir on a hedged causeway and provides access to the reservoir nature reserve and the hamlet of Coton.